 When should you call your doctor?

-if you have questions or concerns about your teen's physical or emotional
+Call your doctor if you have questions or concerns about your teen's physical or emotional health, such as:

 - Delayed growth.

 - Skipping school or other problems with school.

 Also call your doctor if you notice changes in your teen's friendships or relationships or if you need help talking with your teen.

 How can you help your teenager during these years?